A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Background

 \subsubsection{XAI Methods}

-There are numerous methods studied in the literature to explain black-box AI/ML models.
-Here we discuss a selected set of popular XAI methods that are more established in the academic and industrial community, as shown in Fig. \ref{fig:xaiMethods}.
+Numerous methods are studied in the literature to explain black-box AI/ML models.
+Here we have summarised a selected set of popular XAI methods for supervised and reinforced learning AI that are more established in the academic and industrial community, as shown in Table. \ref{tab:xaiMethods}.
+We have also discussed XAI for unsupervised learning AI seperately.

-\textit{\gls{LIME}} \cite{ribeiro2016should} is one of the most popular model-agnostic, local XAI methods to interpret model outputs in various applications.
-It achieves this functionality through a surrogate dataset obtained after randomly perturbing input samples in its proximity.
-Then it trains a transparent model to capture the feature importance values.
-Because of this local fidelity, LIME is faster and more popular in the research community.
-Some application-specific variations of LIME, such as OptiLIME\cite{visani2020optilime} and CBR-LIME \cite{recio2020cbr}, are proposed in several studies.

-\textit{\gls{SHAP}} \cite{ lundberg2017unified } is a model-agnostic interpreter that can be used with black-box models.
-It functions on the concept of shapely values derived from cooperative game theory.
-However in SHAP, a Shapley value represents the average marginal contribution of a feature calculated over all the subsets of features with and without the said feature.
-Feature importance values generated here can be coalesced to obtain a global (unlike LIME) explanation of the model outcome space, which paves the way for better explanations.
-TreeSHAP \cite{ lundberg2020local } and DeepSHAP (DeepLift \cite{shrikumar2017learning} + Shapley values) \cite{ lundberg2017unified } are few derivatives of SHAP that are developed to fit specific models and improve the computation efficiency.

-\textit{\gls{LRP}} \cite{ binder2016layer } LRP, a model-specific XAI method, is used to interpret layered models like neural networks.
-It assigns relevance scores to model functional units and propagates the prediction backward through layers to the inputs.
-The level of contribution from one node to make the consequent node relevant to the output is quantified and aggregated to obtain the relevance of each layer. \cite{ lapuschkin2019unmasking, hettwer2019deep, perotin2019crnn, sturm2016interpretable}.

-\textit{\gls{CFE}} belong to the subcategory under local explainers known as example-based explainers.
-The intuition here is to understand what would happen if a slightly different data point is given to the model in place of the original data point and how it would affect the prediction.
-For example, if a model classifies a person as not suitable to receive a loan, then the CFE would provide the reason that he/she needs to have a saving of 10 000 euros for the model to classify him/her as a suitable person to receive the loan.
-These explanations are closer to human nature and provide actionable and precise recommendations.
-The basic idea of CFEs are model agnostic, but several variations are developed for model-specific applications \cite{ verma2021counterfactual }.